 - Antrim's one prehistoric fort and two entire castles have gone missing in action, but there are pleasant gardens on their sites.
 Boat trips go out on Lough Neagh.

-- Circle Lough Neagh to Cookstown, where the kings of Tyrone were enthroned; lots of prehistoric sites around here.
+- Circle Lough Neagh to Cookstown, where the kings of Tyrone were enthroned by waving a shoe over their head.
+Lots of prehistoric sites around here.

 - County Londonderry starts a few miles west, and historic Derry is a must-see.